-This study found that Government Support (X1) affects Business Success (Y) in business actors throughout East Java.
+This study found that Government Support (X1) has an effect on Business Success (Y) in business actors throughout East Java.
 The better the Government Support (X1), the Higher the Business Success (Y) for business actors throughout East Java.
 Similarly, on the other hand, the worse the Government Support (X1), the worse the Business Success (Y) for business actors throughout East Java.
-The results of this study also show that Government Support (X1) is in the good category, and Business Success (Y) in business actors in East Java is also in the good category.
+The results of this study also show that Government Support (X1) is in the good category, as well as Business Success (Y) in business actors in East Java is also in the good category.

 Good Government Support (X1) is marked by the availability of government subsidy programs that support business actors so that their business becomes smooth.
-Information accessibility makes it easier for business actors to access information about government assistance programs for MSMEs(Dumitriu et al., 2019; Kim, 2019; Vieira et al., 2019; Zhu, 2019).
+The availability of information accessibility makes it easier for business actors to access information related to government assistance programs for MSMEs(Dumitriu et al., 2019; Kim, 2019; Vieira et al., 2019; Zhu, 2019).
 In addition, the government is actively disseminating information needed to support the development of MSMEs.
 Government support can also be in the form of an easy and uncomplicated licensing process.
-It will significantly help business actors with the ease of licensing from the government.
+This will greatly help business actors with the ease of licensing from the government.
 The existence of training and development programs helps business actors to develop skills and improve their ability to run a business.
-Access to the market must also be opened as widely as possible so business actors can access a broader market for MSME products.
-Government assistance in promoting products also has a significant effect on increasing sales.
+Access to the market must also be opened as widely as possible so that business actors have access facilities to a wider market for MSME products.
+Government assistance in promoting products also has a great effect on increasing sales.
 The existence of legal protection helps business actors feel legally protected by government regulations that support MSMEs.
-These government supports can increase the success of the business of MSME actors.
-MSME actors can increase their sales growth, reflecting the business strategies' success (Kim, 2019; Taiminen & Karjaluoto, 2015).
+These government supports are able to increase the business success of MSME actors.
+MSME actors are able to increase their sales growth which reflects the success of the business strategies implemented (Kim, 2019; Taiminen & Karjaluoto, 2015).